The Central Goods and Services Act, 2017 (CGST Act)

 Provided that the conveyance shall be released on payment by the transporter of penalty under subsection (3) or one lakh rupees, whichever is less

-Provided that where the detained or seized goods are perishable or hazardous in nature or are likely to depreciate in value with passage of time, the said period of seven fifteen days may be reduced by the proper officer.
+Provided further that where the detained or seized goods are perishable or hazardous in nature or are likely to depreciate in value with passage of time, the said period of seven fifteen days may be reduced by the proper officer.